IIIF/cookbook-recipes/recipe/0258-tagging-external-resource/index.md

 Using multiple `body` properties, as shown here, does not have any predictable consequences for a viewer's handling of the data.
 With this in mind, each `body` in this Manifest could stand alone.

-Because each `body` is used for tagging, we have put that as the value of the `motivation` property on the Annotation rather than making use of the Specific Resource's `purpose` property
+Because each `body` is used for tagging, we have put that as the value of the `motivation` property on the Annotation rather than making use of the Specific Resource's `purpose` property.

+No viewers currently implement this tagging approach.

-{% include manifest_links.html viewers="Mirador" manifest="manifest.json" %}
+{% include manifest_links.html viewers="" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config="data-line='44–68'"%}